Tang-Lab-super/ciTLSs/002.TLS_Classification/README.md

 In this folder, it is possible to access to the code used for TLS classfication.

-1) Notebooks show how to construction the reference trajectory, which containing [Dimensional reduction](./1.Spring.ipynb) and[Pseudotime calculation](./2.Monocle3%20get%20pseudotime.ipynb)
+1) Notebooks show how to construction the reference trajectory, which containing [Dimensional reduction](./1.Spring.ipynb) and [Pseudotime calculation](./2.Monocle3%20get%20pseudotime.ipynb)

 2) Notebook for align NaiveB and GCB cells within immature TLS to the reference trajectory [3.TLS alignment.ipynb](./3.TLS%20alignment.ipynb)